White tiger: Inbreeding and outcrossing

 Because of the extreme rarity of the white tiger allele in the wild, the breeding pool was limited to the small number of white tigers in captivity.
 According to Kailash Sankhala, the last white tiger ever seen in the wild was shot in 1958.
-Today there is a large number of white tigers in captivity.
+Today, a large number of white tigers are in captivity.
 A white Amur tiger may have been born at Center Hill and has given rise to a strain of white Amur tigers.
 A man named Robert Baudy realized that his tigers had white genes when a tiger he sold to Marwell Zoo in England developed white spots, and bred them accordingly.
 The Lowry Park Zoo in Tampa Bay had four of these white Amur tigers, descended from Robert Baudy's stock.

 It has also been possible to expand the white-gene pool by outcrossing white tigers with unrelated orange tigers and then using the cubs to produce more white tigers.
 The white tigers Ranjit, Bharat, Priya and Bhim were all outcrossed, in some instances to more than one tiger.
 Bharat was bred to an unrelated orange tiger named Jack from the San Francisco Zoo and had an orange daughter named Kanchana.
 Bharat and Priya were also bred with an unrelated orange tiger from Knoxville Zoo, and Ranjit was bred to this tiger's sister, also from Knoxville Zoo.
-Bhim fathered several litters with an unrelated orange tigress named Kimanthi at the Cincinnati Zoo. ankam Ranjeeth had several mates at the Omaha Zoo.
+Bhim fathered several litters with an unrelated orange tigress named Kimanthi at the Cincinnati Zoo.